 Opportunities to Take Greater Risks

 Have you ever heard of the phrase, “The rich keep getting richer“?
-A big reason the rich keep getting richer is because their cash reserves give them opportunities to take greater risks.
+A big reason the rich keep getting richer is that their cash reserves give them opportunities to take greater risks.
 Take for example the show, “Shark Tank”.
 Tons of inventors are coming to wealthy venture capitalists to pitch an idea that they hope to sell.
 The sharks are the ones with all the money.
-They hold all the cards, and are able to take the risks because of their cash position.
-For me, one of the greatest sharks that comes to mind is Mr. Potter (richest man in Bedford Falls) in the 1946 movie, It’s a Wonderful Life.
+They hold all the cards and are able to take the risks because of their cash position.
+For me, one of the greatest sharks that comes to mind is Mr. Potter (richest man in Bedford Falls) in the 1946 movie, It's a Wonderful Life.
 When everyone was making runs on the bank, Mr. Potter, was patiently waiting.
-Offering 50 cents on the dollar for everyone’s bank account.
+Offering 50 cents on the dollar for everyone's bank account.
 Start building your large cash sum, and you just might have the opportunity to take a few more risks.

 Saving Money on Interest Debt or Credit Card

 I hate debt!
 I hate it so much that I make it a priority to have an emergency fund to weather bad financial storms.
 Using a large sum of cash to avoid debt is very noble.
 It fits in line with my avoidance of being a slave to any lender.
 When my dad went through bankruptcy in 2008, I had the revelation that “No one can foreclose on you if you owe no one nothing.”
-As simple that truth may seem to many people it’s something we often forget.
-Signing up for debt is agreement to be a slave.
+As simple that truth may seem to many people it's something we often forget.
+Signing up for debt is an agreement to servitude.
 In bondage until payment is received in full.
 Use your large sum of cash to avoid debt, and save tons of money on interest charges!

 Survive a Layoff

 I write an awful lot about preparing for a layoff, and contingency plans if you are ever laid off.
-I don’t know if it’s my own insecurity or what, but this topic is one I feel very passionate about.
+I don't know if it's my own insecurity or what, but this topic is one I feel very passionate about.
 To battle this I actively do three things.
 First, I work on developing my multiple streams of income.
-If you’re every out of work, then this extra income with help out more then you’d ever know.
-Secondly, I’m constantly looking at ways of reducing my fixed expenses (dead weight).
-Finally, I actively work every paycheck to build up our family’s cash reserves.
+If you're every out of work, then this extra income with help out more then you'd ever know.
+Secondly, I'm constantly looking at ways of reducing my fixed expenses (deadweight).
+Finally, I actively work every paycheck to build up our family's cash reserves.
 These cash reserves all play into answer the question, “How long can I survive being laid off?”
-Previously, financial planners and TV hosts were recommending 3-6 months in reserves, but with the condition of the economy many people have shifted to as much as 12 months.
+Previously, financial planners and TV hosts were recommending 3-6 months in reserves, but with the condition of the economy, many people have shifted to as much as 12 months.
 Do you know how long your cash reserves could last you?

 Well, TTG readers, these are just a few of my ideas.
 I'd love to hear why you have a large cash reserve or want too?
 What is your reason?